Technological singularity: History

 Alan Turing, often regarded as the father of modern computer science, laid a crucial foundation for contemporary discourse on the technological singularity.
 His pivotal 1950 paper "Computing Machinery and Intelligence" argued that a machine could, in theory, exhibit intelligent behavior equivalent to or indistinguishable from that of a human.
-However, machines capable of performing at or beyond a human level do not require a technological singularity to have occurred in order to be developed, nor do they necessarily imply the possibility of such an occurrence, as demonstrated by events such as the victory of IBM's Deep Blue supercomputer in a chess match with grandmaster Gary Kasparov in 1996.
+But a technological singularity is not required for machines that can perform at or beyond a human level on certain tasks to be developed, nor does their existence imply the possibility of such an occurrence, as demonstrated by events such as the 1996 victory of IBM's Deep Blue supercomputer in a chess match with grandmaster Garry Kasparov.

-The Hungarian–American mathematician John von Neumann (1903–1957) is the first known person to discuss a coming "singularity" in technological progress.
+The Hungarian-American mathematician John von Neumann is the first person known to have discussed a "singularity" in technological progress.
 Stanislaw Ulam reported in 1958 that an earlier discussion with von Neumann "centered on the accelerating progress of technology and changes in human life, which gives the appearance of approaching some essential singularity in the history of the race beyond which human affairs, as we know them, could not continue".
-Subsequent authors have echoed this viewpoint.
+Subsequent authors echoed this viewpoint.

 In 1965, I. J. Good speculated that superhuman intelligence might bring about an "intelligence explosion":

 Let an ultraintelligent machine be defined as a machine that can far surpass all the intellectual activities of any man however clever.
 Since the design of machines is one of these intellectual activities, an ultraintelligent machine could design even better machines; there would then unquestionably be an 'intelligence explosion', and the intelligence of man would be left far behind.
 Thus the first ultraintelligent machine is the last invention that man need ever make, provided that the machine is docile enough to tell us how to keep it under control.